 Home to the 2018 Chef of the Year Damien Leach and the Junior Chef of the Year.
 However, it’s located on the South Coast where the food is stellar but the expectation is a lower price tag.

 On this side of the island you’ll get incredible food without the fine dining atmosphere.
+It’s perfect for a night out on a girls trip.

 The menu is very approachable but also has lots of interesting local food like Barbadian lamb – did you know Barbados has its own lamb?
 Neither did I. It’s not easy to get but Cocktail Kitchen has it.